-Why is Succession Planning Important?
+Why is a Succession Plan Important?

-To ensure the long-term survival and success of your organization, a succession plan that arranges for a smooth transition to new leadership if the CEO or other key position needs to be replaced is vital.
-For effective succession planning, businesses must take it seriously.
-Fundamentally, it is identifying positions that may need to be filled unexpectedly — followed by identifying, grooming, retaining, and, if necessary, attracting potential replacements.
-Implementing a plan often requires mapping out how to fund ownership transition, preparing documents that lay out the transition's mechanics, and, finally, reviewing the plan regularly to keep it relevant.
+Fundamentally, succession planning involves recognizing positions that may need to be filled unexpectedly — followed by identifying, grooming, retaining and, if necessary, attracting potential replacements.
+Implementing a plan often requires mapping out how to fund ownership transition, preparing documents that lay out the transition's mechanics, and reviewing the plan regularly to keep it relevant.

-Almost half of companies don't have a CEO succession plan.
+Over half of companies don't have a CEO succession plan.

 Effective succession planning is estimated to increase company valuations and investor returns for large-cap U.S. firms by 20-25%.1 Despite the potential effect on company profitability, succession planning is typically neglected.
-A survey of Society for Human Resource Management members revealed 56% of their organizations don’t have a succession plan.2
+A survey of Society for Human Resource Management members revealed 56% of their organizations don’t have a succession plan.2 While some executives do understand it’s importance, 37% in a similar survey said they don’t devote enough time or resources to the exercise.3

 - Employees are more engaged when there’s a company vision and leadership that is working to help achieve it.